avall/AWS-SAA-C03/assets/md/005-ElasticLoadBalancer.md

 ## Types of Load Balancer
 ### Application Load Balancer (ALB)
-- it operates at the operation layer that it is the 7th layer of the OSI (Open Systems Interconnection) model.
+- it operates at the **_application_** layer that it is the 7th layer of the OSI (Open Systems Interconnection) model.
+- ALB supports:
+  - routing to multiple applications on the same machine, making it well- suited for containerized applications where multiple services run on a single host.
+  - Redirects, which can be useful for scenarios like redirecting HTTP traffic to HTTPS for improved security.
+  - Flexible routing based on various factors, including path in the URL, hostname in the URL, query string parameters, and headers.
+This enables you to route traffic to different target groups based on specific conditions.
+  - integrates seamlessly with Amazon ECS (Elastic Container Service), offering a port mapping feature that allows dynamic port redirection within ECS.

 ![VPC Overview](../images/alb.svg)